 Over the last decade or so, I’ve seen simple, one-page contracts morph into pages-long, detailed documents with new clauses, explanations, loopholes and confusing verbiage.
 Yet, it doesn’t have to be that way and there’s plenty that freelance writers and contractors can do to achieve writer-friendly contracts.

-Here are a few crucial freelance writing contract clauses to know right now, and steps on how to get agreements that work best for your business and your client.
+In this post, I’ll review several crucial freelance writing contract clauses you should understand, and offer steps on how to get agreements that work best for your business and your client.